 DISCUSSION

 Many factors can have a prognostic value and influence the success or failure of surgery.
 Kuschner et al (6) reported that preoperative deviation significantly influenced response in exotropic patients.
 Abbasoglu et al (7) noted that preoperative deviation, which was the only discriminating factor for esotropic patients, was not a significant factor for exotropic patients.
 Umazume (8) in a retrospective analysis of 179 patients paradoxically revealed that a higher value of preoperative deviation angle was associated with surgical success in horizontal strabismus.
 In our ET group, there was a significant positive correlation between postoperative deviation and preoperative objective angle.
-The larger the preoperative angle, the more significantly the postoperative residual deviation. (r=0.318; p=0.043).
+The larger the preoperative angle, the more significant the postoperative residual deviation. (r=0.318; p=0.043).
 In the XT group, we also found a statistically significant correlation between the preoperative deviation angle and the postoperative angle (r=0.450; p=0.013).

 Fekih et al (9) found no significant correlation between surgical dosage and postoperative angle in a series of XT cases.
 In an ET series, Ghorbel found a positive correlation between surgical dosage and postoperative angle.
 (P=0.003 r=+0.291) Abbasoglu et al (7) also observed a significant correlation between operative dosage and postoperative deviation in esotropic patients (P < 0.0005, R =+ 0.50).
 In our series, we found a significant correlation between surgical dosage and postoperative deviation in the ET group (R=0.417; P=0.013) and in the XT group (R=0.513; P=0.004).